Seir Kieran GAA: Victory in Leinster, 1980

 Andy Gallagher's assessment summed it up: "They had faith in themselves and in Offaly hurling.
 Those who opposed the open draw in Leinster got their answer today."
-It was a day of contrasting emotions for team captain Pádraig Horan – not long after he had lifted the massive Bob O'Keeffe Cup, he received word that his father Tommy had died suddenly.
+It was a day of contrasting emotions for team captain Pádraig Horan – not long after he had lifted the massive Bob O'Keeffe Cup, he received word that his father, Tommy, had died suddenly.
 The entire Kilkenny hurling team were present at Ballivor, Banagher for the removal to St Rynagh's Church the following evening.
-Aside from this sad event, Offaly's celebrations were unconfined – especially when their Senior footballers overcame Dublin to make it an Offaly Double in Leinster.
-The hurlers advanced to their first Senior All Ireland Semi-final on 3 August 1980, where a more experienced Galway side narrowly won out (4-9 to 3-10).
-Eugene Coughlan at corner back was effecting many huge clearances, until he was sent to midfield early in the second half.
+Aside from this sad event, Offaly's celebrations were unconfined – especially when their Senior footballers overcame Dublin to win the double in Leinster.
+The hurlers advanced to their first Senior All-Ireland semi-final on 3 August 1980, where a more experienced Galway side prevailed (4-9 to 3-10).
+Eugene Coughlan at corner back was effective at making clearances, until he was sent to midfield early in the second half.
 As the constant drizzle turned into a deluge, Galway went six points up.
-Although Sylvie Linnane was dismissed, the Tribesmen deftly re-organised and extended their lead to eight points.
-It took Offaly a while to figure out how to deploy the numerical advantage.
-Eventually Joe Mooney was brought on as the "available" attacker, and Brendan Bermingham's goal plus a late 1-1 from Mark Corrigan left it nick-or-nothing at the finish.
+Although Sylvie Linnane was dismissed, the Tribesmen re-organised and extended their lead to eight points.
+Offaly initially struggled taking advantage of the extra man, but Joe Mooney was brought on as the "available" attacker, and Brendan Bermingham's goal plus a late 1-1 from Mark Corrigan left it nick-or-nothing at the finish.
 Only for a short time did defeat put a dampener on Offaly's epochal breakthrough – which was given added lustre when Pat Carroll and Joachim Kelly received the Faithful County's first All Star Awards in hurling since Damien Martin in 1971.